iqis/mod/README.md

 #> [1] 0
 ```

-It is imperative that `mod::ule` be only adopted in the simplest cases.
+It is imperative that `mod` be only adopted in the simplest cases.
+If
-If full-featured OOP is desired, use
+full-featured OOP is desired, use
 [`R6`](https://cran.r-project.org/web/packages/R6/index.html).

-## Note
+## Notes

 #### Environment